Lilburn Dentist › Killian Hill Dental Care - Lilburn, GA

 • Fellowship and Mastership, Academy of General Dentistry

-• Lifelong Learning and Service Recognition Award (twice), Academy of General Dentistry
+• Lifelong Learning and Service Recognition Award (three times), Academy of General Dentistry

 • Diplomate of American Board of General Dentistry (Board Certified General Dentist)